alisdt/online_experiments_course/03_pract.rst

 .. image:: images/choose_editor_1.png
   :width: 90%

 In the dropdown menu, choose your text editor.
+If you don't already have a programmers' editor, I suggest `Visual Studio Code <https://code.visualstudio.com/Download>`_ .
 Check the box "Always use this application".

 If your text editor is not there,